New AI Tools for Stanford Arrive June 30

 Google Gemini Enterprise

-All Stanford faculty, students, postdocs, and staff with a Stanford Google account will have access to Gemini Enterprise starting June 30.
-This tool activates automatically the first time you sign in with your SUNet ID through the Gemini Enterprise homepage (under Get Started).
+All Stanford faculty, students, postdocs, and staff with a Stanford Google account will already have access to Gemini Enterprise starting June 30.
+This tool activates automatically the first time you sign in with your Stanford SUNet ID through the Gemini Enterprise homepage (under Get Started).

 Gemini Enterprise Standard gives you access to Google's latest AI models within the productivity tools you already use:

-• Agent Designer allows users to create, manage, and launch AI agents.
+- Agent Designer allows users to create, manage, and launch AI agents.

 Anthropic Claude for Education

-Like ChatGPT Edu, Claude for Education access requires submitting a simple request form on the service page (under Get Started).
+Much like ChatGPT Edu, Claude for Education access requires submitting a simple request form on the service page (under Get Started).
 You’ll need to confirm your Stanford identity through single sign-on and agree to the responsible use terms before your account is activated.

 Claude for Education includes three tools, each suited to different kinds of work:

-• Claude Chat is a powerful conversational AI for writing, research, analysis, and document review.
+- Claude Chat is a powerful conversational AI for writing, research, analysis, and document review.

-• Claude Cowork is a desktop agent that automates multistep tasks across your files, calendar, and connected apps, including Google Drive, Slack, Zoom, and Microsoft 365.
+- Claude Cowork is a desktop agent that automates multistep tasks across your files, calendar, and connected apps, including Google Drive, Slack, Zoom, and Microsoft 365.

-• For School of Medicine users: To protect patient privacy (HIPAA), Zoom, Outlook, and Teams connectors are turned off.
+- For School of Medicine users: To protect patient privacy (HIPAA), Zoom, Outlook, and Teams connectors are turned off.

 Data security and compliance considerations